OpenNebula/docs/source/advanced_components/ha/frontend_ha_setup.rst

 Shared data between HA nodes
 ================================================================================

-HA deployment requires the filesystem view of most datastores (by default in ``/var/lib/one/datastores/``) to be same on all front-ends.
+HA deployment requires the filesystem view of most datastores (by default in ``/var/lib/one/datastores/``) to be the same on all frontends.
 It is necessary to setup a shared filesystem over the datastore directories.
 This document does not cover configuration and deployment of the shared filesystem; it is left completely up to the cloud administrator.

 OpenNebula stores virtual machine logs inside ``/var/log/one/`` as files named ``${VMID}.log``.
 It is not recommended to share the whole log directory between the front-ends as there are also other OpenNebula logs which would be randomly overwritten.
-It is up to the cloud administrator to periodically backup the virtual machine logs on cluster leader and on fail-over to restore from the backup on a new leader (e.g. as part of the raft hook).
+It is up to the cloud administrator to periodically backup the virtual machine logs on the cluster leader, and on fail-over to restore from the backup on a new leader (e.g. as part of the raft hook).

 Sunstone
 ================================================================================

-There are several types of the Sunstone deployment in HA environment.
-The basic one is Sunstone running on each OpenNebula front-end node configured with the local OpenNebula.
+There are several types of Sunstone deployment in an HA environment.
+The basic one is Sunstone running on each OpenNebula frontend node configured with the local OpenNebula.
 Only one server, the leader with floating IP, is used by the clients.

 It is possible to configure a load balancer (e.g. HAProxy, Pound, Apache or Nginx) over the front-ends to spread the load (read operations) among the nodes.
 In this case, the **Memcached** and shared ``/var/tmp/`` may be required, please see :ref:`Configuring Sunstone for Large Deployments <suns_advance>`.